cibere/flow.py/docs/intro.rst

 For handling search/query requests with flow.py, you will use :ref:`search handlers <search_handlers>`.
 See the :ref:`search handlers section <search_handlers>` for an in-depth look at them, but for now, here is a quick version:

 You can use the :func:`~flowpy.plugin.Plugin.search` decorator to register a search handler, with an async callback.
-The callback takes a single argument (:class:`~flowpy.query.Query`), and returns an :class:`~flowpy.jsonrpc.option.Option` object, a list of :class:`~flowpy.jsonrpc.option.Option` objects, or anything that will get casted to a string and converted into an :class:`~flowpy.jsonrpc.option.Option` object.
+The callback takes a single argument (:class:`~flowpy.query.Query`), and returns an :class:`~flowpy.jsonrpc.results.Result` object, a list of :class:`~flowpy.jsonrpc.results.Result` objects, or anything that will get casted to a string and converted into an :class:`~flowpy.jsonrpc.results.Result` object.

 ..
 NOTE::
     Unlike :func:`~flowpy.plugin.Plugin.event`, with :func:`~flowpy.plugin.Plugin.search` you must call the decorator, as there are optional arguments that could be passed.